MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 ## Company

+If [!INCLUDE[prodshort](../developer/includes/prodshort.md)] has multiple companies, the default company must be selected.
+This can be done either on a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity configuration page or on a User entity page.

-An entity in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] can be bound to a company, or it can be global.
-The virtual entity for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entity that is bound to a company will have a relationship to the cdm\_company entity in Common Data Service.
+Furthermore, every virtual entity for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entity have a relationship to the cdm\_company entity in Common Data Service.
 The cdm\_company entity is a native entity in Common Data Service and is part of the Dynamics365Company solution.
 As always, when a relationship is created, a lookup field is also created in the virtual entity for the related entity (cdm\_company in this case).
 This lookup field is named **Company**, and it must be used to provide an optimal user experience where users can select a value in a list or go to the details of the related record.
 A field that is named **Company Code** is also added in the virtual entity.
-The value is a four-character string.
 This field must be used in programming.

 ## Attachments

+@henrik, should we remove this section for now?

 Attachments in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities are supported on a per-entity basis.
 For example, an invoice header entity will implement an invoice-related attachments entity to enable attachments via entities.